JNK234/jnkarthik-portfolio/_posts/2025-09-18-deep dive into on-policy td learning algorithm sarsa.md

 ### The Limitation of State-Value Functions in Model-Free Settings

-In model-based reinforcement learning, the state-value function, $V(s)$, quantifies the expected future reward from a state _s_.
-If the environment's dynamics—the transition probabilities $P(s'|s,a)$—are known, an agent can perform a one-step lookahead to find an optimal policy.
+In model-based reinforcement learning, the state-value function, **V(s)**, quantifies the expected future reward from a state _s_.
+If the environment's dynamics—the transition probabilities **P(s'|s,a)**—are known, an agent can perform a one-step lookahead to find an optimal policy.
 It calculates the expected value of resulting states for each action and chooses the best one.

 However, in model-free scenarios, the agent lacks these transition probabilities.
 The state-value function becomes powerless for action selection.
 Knowing a state _s'_ is valuable is useless if the agent doesn't know which action leads there. $V(s)$ tells us the "goodness" of a location but provides no map for how to navigate from it.